openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/netapp-volume-driver.rst

 NetApp-supported extra specs for clustered Data ONTAP
 -----------------------------------------------------

-Extra specs enable vendors to specify extra filter criteria that the Block Storage scheduler uses when it determines which volume node should fulfill a volume provisioning request.
+Extra specs enable vendors to specify extra filter criteria.
+The Block Storage scheduler uses the specs when the scheduler determines which volume node should fulfill a volume provisioning request.
 When you use the NetApp unified driver with a clustered Data ONTAP storage system, you can leverage extra specs with Block Storage volume types to ensure that Block Storage volumes are created on storage back ends that have certain properties.
-For example, when you configure QoS, mirroring, or compression for a storage back end.
+An example of this is when you configure QoS, mirroring, or compression for a storage back end.

-Extra specs are associated with Block Storage volume types, so that when users request volumes of a particular volume type, the volumes are created on storage back ends that meet the list of requirements.
-For example, the back ends have the available space or extra specs.
-You can use the specs in the following table when you define Block Storage volume types by using the :command:`cinder type-key` command.
+Extra specs are associated with Block Storage volume types.
+When users request volumes of a particular volume type, the volumes are created on storage back ends that meet the list of requirements.
+An example of this is the back ends that have the available space or extra specs.
+Use the specs in the following table to configure volumes.
+Define Block Storage volume types by using the :command:`cinder type-key` command.

 .. include:: ../../tables/manual/cinder-netapp_cdot_extraspecs.rst